No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 - Scheduling flexibility: Teams should be able to schedule across multiple roles or locations without duplicating schedules.
 If the free plan forced everything into a single grid or location, it ranked lower.

-- Approvals and change history: If schedule edits weren’t tracked clearly, it created accountability gaps and ranked lower.
+- Approvals and change history: Schedule edits must be clearly tracked, so avoid accountability gaps and compliance issues.

 Free plans usually come with limits, so I looked for the ones that give you the most value with the fewest restrictions.
-I screened for:
+I checked for:

 - User limits: How many employees can you actually schedule before upgrading.